Accounting: Fixed Assets

 Continue on to Periodicity, which is where we will specify the schedule on which the asset will be depreciated over time.

-Click on the Time Method Based On field and select either Number of Entries or Ending Date.
+You'll see a selectable field beside Time Method Based On, select either Number of Entries or Ending Date.

 Number of Entries, which is the most common scenario, requires the following information:

 Number of Entries: How many times the depreciation entry must be made before the entire value of the asset has been depreciated/consumed.

 One Entry Every: How often the depreciation entry will be created; this must be a number of months.

 In the example below, we will make a journal entry every 12 months and we will do this five times.
 So, the value of the asset will be depreciated over five years.
 Making a journal entry on a yearly basis is a common schedule for depreciating assets.

 Ending Date is very similar, but you set a date on which the depreciation will end instead of number of entries.

 Auto-Confirm Assets: When you create an invoice that uses this Asset Type, assets will be created.
 You can either manually confirm these assets or auto-confirm the assets.
 (Auto-Confirm Assets wouldn't work well if you needed to input a Salvage Value, as they will be confirmed before you could enter one.)

 Group Journal Entries: This will create a single journal entry for the depreciation of all items in this Asset Type.
 When working with thousands of assets, this is a good option for preventing an overwhelming number of journal entries